niteshsingh1701/car-comparison-dashboard/README.md

 - Car images from Unsplash
 - React team for the amazing library
 - Vite team for the fast development experience

+## Testing

+This project uses Vitest and React Testing Library for component and hook testing.

+### Running Tests

+- `npm test` - Run all tests once
+- `npm run test:watch` - Run tests in watch mode during development

+### Test Files

+Test files are located alongside the components and hooks they test:

+- `src/components/CarCard.test.jsx` - Tests for the car card component
+- `src/hooks/useCarFilters.test.js` - Tests for the filtering hook